RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/serviceconfigurations.md

 | In Use    | The status of the service configuration, which indicates whether the configuration has been activated and is operable. |
 | Autostart | Specifies whether the service will automatically start when the AdminService starts. |
 | Enabled   | Specifies whether the service configuration can be started.
 This setting may be overridden on the start command with the `-f` flag. |
 | Priority  | The priority of the service's configuration.
 The format is `<domain priority>:<service priority>`.
 In a multiple domain scenario, the lowest value for the `domain priority` is started first.
-When starting the domain itself, the lowest value for `service priority` is started first.
+When starting services in a domain, the lowest value for `service priority` is started first.

 To view the contents of a service's configuration file use the `getconfig` command.
 ```sh